When to Plant Tomatoes In Pennsylvania?

 What am I supposed to do to keep the tomatoes warm at night?

-A cardboard box can help you protect the tomatoes from cold at night.
+A cardboard box can help you protect the tomatoes from the cold at night.

 Which type of tomatoes is the sweetest?

 Cherry tomatoes are found to be the sweetest of all tomatoes.
-However, the sugar content of all types of tomatoes is different depending upon individualistic preference.
+However, the sugar content of all tomato types differs depending on individualistic preference.

-Tomatoes should be planted between April – May in Pennsylvania (PA).
+Tomatoes should be planted between April – May in PA when the temperatures allow it.